 Protein is the reason for egg allergy mainly found in the egg white, but some protein can be found in the yolk.
 Cooking denatures the protein hence why some people can eat eggs after they have been cooked.
 Raw eggs can be found in mayonnaise.
 If have an allergy to chicken eggs, then it would be advisable to avoid all egg types.
+There is no safe way of separating egg yolk from egg whites, it is best to avoid egg totally to avoid reaction.

 Vaccines, including those for yellow fever, influenza, and measles mumps rubella (MMR), contain small amounts of egg protein because they are cultured either in eggs or in chick embryos.
 Always ask about vaccinations or any injections.